Tracking the war through graphs.

 Below are a series of charts showing how the control of territory has developed throughout the war, from the rapid advances by the Russian forces in the early days of the conflict to the counter-offensive operations by Ukraine to regain control of the lost territory.

-The first graph shows how the control changed each month of the conflict so far.
+This second graph shows how the control has changed each month of the conflict so far.

 Those rapid advances by the Russian forces continued into the early part of March 2022, before Ukraine was able to secure its lines and halt the progress.

-In April 2022 a Ukrainian counter-offensive pushed the Russian forces out of the north of the county.
+In April 2022 a Ukrainian counter-offensive pushed the Russian forces out of the north of the country.

-Over the summer a near stalemate occurred with gradual minor advances by the Russian army.
+Over the following summer a near stalemate occurred with gradual minor advances by the Russian army.